-1. Have an ice block treasure hunt.
+1. Create an ice block treasure hunt.

 Tip: Avoid injury by having your kids wear safety glasses.

-2. Build your own sprinkler.
+2. Recycle an empty water bottle by building your own sprinkler.

 Help your kids with a drill to create holes wherever they want water to squirt out.
-Then, using waterproof tape attach an empty plastic bottle to the end of a hose.
+Then using waterproof tape, attach an empty plastic bottle to the end of a hose.

-3. Make glow-in-the dark sand.
+3. Make glow-in-the-dark sand.

 These can also be made in the oven (at a temperature of about 350 degrees).